 4 Large Pears

 The cordial that the nettle residue came from contained citric acid.
-If I was making the leather with fresh nettles, and there's no reason why you shouldn't, I would probably add the juice of a lemon.
-The cordial also had a very high sugar content, so I felt our puree was sweet enough, but the leather can be sweetened to taste.
+If I was making the leather with fresh nettles, and there’s no reason why you shouldn’t, I would probably add the juice of a lemon.
+The cordial also had a very high sugar content, so I felt our puree was sweet enough, but the nettle fruit leather can easily be sweetened to taste.

 Wash, core and cut your fruit into chunks.
 I didn’t bother peeling ours on this occasion.
 Add the nettles and water and cook until soft, then puree the mixture with a handheld blender.
 If you want to add sugar, honey or another sweetener to taste do it now.